-The School Site Safety plan is evaluated and revised annually each fall by school site staff members.
+The safety of students and staff is a primary concern at Vista Nueva Career and Technology High.
+The School Site Safety Plan is evaluated and revised annually in the fall by school site staff members.
 Revisions to the safety plan are communicated to all staff members annually.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.